huggingface/optimum-benchmark/README.md

 Results (`perfs.csv` and `details.csv`) will be stored in `outputs/{experiment_name}/{experiment_datetime_id}`, along with the program logs `main.log`, the configuration that's been used `.hydra/config.yaml` and overriden parameters `.hydra/overrides.yaml`.

 ## Multirun configuration sweeps
 You can easily run configuration sweeps using the `-m` or `--multirun` option.
-By default, configurations will be executed serially.
+By default, configurations will be executed serially but other kinds of executions will are supported with hydra's launcher plugins : `hydra/launcher=submitit`, `hydra/launcher=slurm`, `hydra/launcher=joblib`, etc.

 ```
 python main.py -m backend=pytorch,onnxruntime backend.device=cpu,cuda
 ```

-Moreover, for integer parameters like `batch_size`, one can specify a range of values to sweep over:
+Also, for integer parameters like `batch_size`, one can specify a range of values to sweep over:

 ```
 python main.py -m backend=pytorch,onnxruntime backend.device=cpu,cuda batch_size='range(1, 10, step=2)'
 ```

-Other features like log scaling a range of values are also supported through plugins.
+And other features like log scaling a range of values are also supported through sweeper plugins: `hydra/sweeper=log`, `hydra/sweeper=bayesian`, `hydra/sweeper=optuna`, etc.

 ## Notes